In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Spectra S1 Plus was an impressive performer during testing, producing an average of 0.55 ounces per minute.
-In just over 10 minutes, it reached the 5.5-ounce mark, one of the highest results in the group.
+In just over 10 minutes, it reached the 5.5-ounce mark.
 The second most efficient is the Baby Buddha, with an average of 0.45 ounces per minute.
 The worst efficiency in the electric pump group was the Elvie Stride with a measured test average of only 0.12 ounces per minute.
-The Elvie had some latch issues in our bottle test, and lactating users also struggled, indicating it isn't ideal for all breast shapes and sizes.
+The Elvie had some latch issues with lactating users struggling to keep it in place, indicating it might not be ideal for all breast shapes and sizes.

 The compact and lightweight design of the Lansinoh Manual Breast Pump is certainly a plus.
 However, the suction only pulled a minimal amount of milk with each pump.